 The poised-for-development Gulch — that vast tangle of parking lots and rail lines that sits below Philips Arena and stretches to Five Points — will still have a thriving tailgate scene, and the lots alongside Northside Drive will still be the primary options for traditional tailgating, Gomes said.

 But there will be some new, less conventional options as well.
-For Falcons and Atlanta United fans alike or those in town for Georgia vs. Alabama in national championship, here’s your guide to where to eat, drink and play corn hole before kickoff.
+For Falcons and Atlanta United fans alike, here’s your guide to where to eat, drink and play corn hole before kickoff.

 Getting there: Directions to Mercedes-Benz Stadium